lawrencecpaulson/lawrencecpaulson.github.io/_posts/2023-11-01-Foundations.md

 their system would turn out to be.

 Many philosphers had contemplated the essence of mathematics in prior centuries, but the crisis gave the issues urgency.
-Roughly speaking, there are three main viewpoints:
+Roughly speaking, there are three main schools of thought:

 * The *Platonist* or *realist* viewpoint: ideal mathematical objects, such as the complex plane, exist objectively and independently of us, though we may deduce their properties.
 Gödel held this view.
 * The *formalist* viewpoint: mathematics is concerned with symbols.
 For Hilbert,